A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

-\begin{itemize} \item If $\Delta$ contains two loops.
-Then, these two loops cut the figure into a $(n-2)m+2$-gon (where $+2$ stands for the loops which become a new side of $P$) without punctures.
-This reduces to case $A_{n-2}$ (since the polygon in the description of Baur and Marsh in \cite{BM01} in type $A_p$ contains $pm+2$ sides).
-As the set is maximal, it cuts the figure into $(m+2)$-angles. \item If $\Delta$ only contains one loop (at $S$, for instance).
-Then, this $m$-diagonal cuts the polygon into a new figure with one inner polygon (which behaves like a puncture) and $(n-2)m+1$ sides.
-This reduces to case $D_{n-1}$.
-As the set is maximal, there exist two arcs $i$ and $j$ from two vertices of $P$ to $R$.
-If they hang the same vertex, then replace one by a loop and this is the previous point.
-If not, we can apply the twist to one of them (for instance $i$) several times.
-Any times we apply the twist, it is impossible for $i$ to hang both ends of it to vertices of $P$.
-Indeed, this contradicts the maximality of the $m$-diagonals (and the definition of $m$-diagonals).
-But one end of $i$ finishes to "slip along" $j$.
-The only way is to become a loop.
-This leads us to the first case. \item If $\Delta$ has no loops, we use the same argument as the previous case to create loops. \item If $\Delta$ contains an arc $i$ from $R$ to $S$, the maximality of $\Delta$ implies that there exist one arc from a vertex of $P$ to $R$ and one arc from $P$ to $S$ (indeed, if this was not the case, we have only $m$-diagonals linking different vertices of $P$, plus an arc from $R$ to $S$.
-We then can add an $m$-diagonal from a vertex of $P$ to $R$, which does not cross th others and is admissible, and this contradicts the maximality).
+If $\Delta$ contains an arc $i$ from $L$ to $R$, the maximality of $\Delta$ implies that there exist one arc from a vertex of $P$ to $L$ and one arc from $P$ to $R$ (indeed, if this was not the case, we have only $m$-diagonals linking different vertices of $P$, plus an arc from $L$ to $R$.
+We then can add an $m$-diagonal from a vertex of $P$ to $L$, which does not cross th others and is admissible, and this contradicts the maximality).
 Then, we apply the twist to $i$ as many times as necessary to hang one of its ends to the polygon $P$.
 Then, we come to the previous case.

-Note that two arcs linking $R$ to $S$ are not compatible (as in \cite{FST}, for the case where $m=1$). \end{itemize}
+Note that two arcs linking $L$ to $R$ are not compatible (as in \cite{FST}, for the case where $m=1$). \end{itemize}

 This finally shows that $\Delta$ cuts the figure into $(m+2)$-angles.

 On the other hand, let $\Delta$ be a set of noncrossing $m$-diagonals, cutting the picture into $(m+2)$-angles.
 We first note that the $m$-diagonals do not cross.
 In addition, the set is maximal.
 Indeed, if it was not the case: Let us add a noncrossing arc $\alpha$ in an $(m+2)$-gon, then it cannot be an $m$-diagonal: